 The County's GET IN Westmoreland--Community Coalition on Substance Use Reduction facilitates coalition building to take action, advocate, and educate community members about this epidemic.

-The DOTF is led by Director Tim Phillips and advised by County Commissioners Gina Cerilli, Ted Kopas, and Chuck Anderson.
+The DOTF is led by Director Tim Phillips and advised by County Commissioners Sean Kertes, Douglas Chew and Gina Cerilli.
 Please visit our website to learn more, and connect with us on Facebook and Twitter.